 In a 2014 survey by ZERO, only 41 percent of men with prostate cancer were referred to an oncologist at some point during their prostate cancer journey.
 Click here to hear what patients and caregivers are saying about their prostate cancer experience.

 Most of the time the physician who makes the diagnosis of prostate cancer is the urologist.
 It is important to work with the urologist as you put together your team for treatment and support.
 Specialists involved in the treatment and management of prostate cancer are noted below.

 A urologist is a physician specializing in diseases of the male reproductive organs and male and female urinary tract.
 Some urologists have oncology training.
-Many urologists are also involved in certain aspects of other forms of therapy including radiation therapy, hormonal therapy, treatment of advanced disease, clinical trials, and active surveillance.
+Many urologists are also involved in certain aspects of other forms of therapy including radiation therapy, hormone therapy, treatment of advanced disease, clinical trials, and active surveillance.
 All urologists are surgeons as well, and many perform prostate cancer surgery.

 A radiation oncologist is a highly trained physician specializing in the treatment of prostate cancer using the various types of radiation approved to treat the disease.

-A medical oncologist is a physician who specializes in the non-surgical treatment of cancer with medicines such as chemotherapy, hormonal therapy, and other drugs.
+A medical oncologist is a physician who specializes in the non-surgical treatment of cancer with medicines such as chemotherapy, hormonal therapy, immunotherapy, and other drugs.
 While many men with prostate cancer will work most closely with a urologist, it is important to include a medical oncologist in the early phases of treatment planning.

 Primary Care Physician

-This is a man’s personal physician, most likely an internist or family medicine physician who treats common illness and oversees general care.
+A primary care physician (PCP) is an internist or family medicine physician who treats common illnesses and oversees general care.